 The Cavapoo has become very popular as a family pet in recent years, and for many good reasons.
-Friendly, attractive and loyal, these pretty and attentive dogs make great pets where youngsters are around, and are a sensible size too.
+Friendly, attractive and loyal, these pretty and attentive dogs make great pets where youngsters are around and are a sensible size too.

-Origins of the Cavapoo Cross Breed
+Origins of the Cavapoo Cross-Breed

 The Cavapoo is one of many popular ‘hybrid’ breeds, most of which are carefully bred combinations of selected breeds.
 The original premise was to create a family pet that would have the characteristics of both breeds, with a lack of hair shedding, thus creating a breed suitable for people with allergies.

 The Cavapoo, bred from a Cavalier King Charles Spaniel and a Poodle, is one of the more popular of the hybrid dogs.
-The choice of poodle is a common one thanks to its non-shedding characteristics and good nature, which when combined with the nature of the spaniel results in a very attractive and lovable dog.
+The choice of a poodle is a common one thanks to its non-shedding characteristics and good nature, which when combined with the nature of the spaniel results in a very attractive and lovable dog.

 Cavapoo Breed Characteristics